Apprenticeships in New Zealand - The Definitive Guide

 - ITOs can help identify and connect you to the relevant employers, but you must still work to apply, interview and land a job offer to begin the journey of an apprenticeship.
 The ITO will often help you put your best application forward.

-- Alternatively, due to the amalgamation of the various ITOs, you can also enrol directly in the Learners section of Te Pūkenga through the Te Pūkenga website, which lists training organisations by area of specialty and location.
-Alternatively, some employers advertise apprenticeship roles on job websites such as Seek (with hundreds listed) or Trade Me Jobs (found by specifically searching).
+- Alternatively, some employers advertise apprenticeship roles on job websites such as Seek (with hundreds listed) or Trade Me Jobs (found by specifically searching).

 What do Apprenticeships Pay?